-Estates and Facilities Why this matters:
+Estates and Facilities

 NHS estate and it's supporting facilities comprise 15% of the total NHS carbon emissions profile and is an important area of focus at OUH.
 We know that the energy used across our four hospital sites alone produces more than 40,000 tonnes of Carbon Dioxide each year.
-Our key actions:

 We will work towards ensuring that all new estate is built, and our current estate repaired, using lower carbon processes with flexibility built in for changing demands on our services.

+Enhancing wellbeing

-Enhancing wellbeing We encourage biodiversity and green space for our people and our patients to enhance their wellbeing.
+We encourage biodiversity and green space for our people and our patients to enhance their wellbeing.
 Over 97% of our staff feel there is a benefit to accessing green space on their, and their patients, health and wellbeing.

 Greener cleaning and catering

 We will switch to chemical-free cleaning products wherever possible and removing all single-use plastics from our contracted catering services.
 We will also work our catering suppliers to reduce the amount of packaging coming into the hospital in the first instance, as well as committing to sourcing more fresh produce from local businesses.

-How will we measure our success?

-- ✓ By assessing our new capital projects against sustainability methodology scores such as BREEAM (Building Research Establishment Environmental Assessment Method) - ✓ Measuring staff feedback and wellbeing via the National Staff Survey - ✓ Total waste disposal from catering department including a reduction in food waste and 'miles travelled' by our fresh produce What we are already doing:
+- ✓ By assessing our new capital projects against sustainability methodology scores such as BREEAM (Building Research Establishment Environmental Assessment Method) - ✓ Measuring staff feedback and wellbeing via the National Staff Survey - ✓ Total waste disposal from catering department including a reduction in food waste and 'miles travelled' by our fresh produce